-Renewing Communities is a four-year initiative designed to build a network of bridges from corrections to college in California.
+Renewing Communities is a five-year initiative designed to build a network of bridges from corrections to college in California.
 Despite the fact that higher education reduces recidivism and builds social mobility, criminal justice and higher education in the state have long operated in silos, limiting opportunities for incarcerated students and leaving formerly incarcerated students without the resources and support they often need to succeed.
 Renewing Communities aims to build on-ramps back onto the path to credential and career by opening high-quality college opportunities for thousands of these potential students.
 The initiative is a joint project with the Stanford Criminal Justice Center.

 Renewing Communities relies on a two-pronged strategy: using a blend of public and private funding to foster innovation and increase the number of students served at the local level, and achieving statewide sustainable systems change through coordinated capacity building, technical assistance, and the pursuit of a policy agenda.
 The ultimate goal of Renewing Communities is to lay the foundation necessary for continued expansion of high-quality opportunities for currently and formerly incarcerated college students in California, without the need for private funding.